Chronic Myeloid Leukemia Treatment (PDQ®)–Health Professional Version

 Ponatinib

-Ponatinib is an oral TKI that has activity in patients with T315I mutations or in patients for whom another TKI failed.[17-19] Multiple phase II studies concluded that the optimal response (≤ 1% BCR::ABL) and least toxicity occurred at a 45 mg starting dose, with a decrease to 15 mg upon achieving the response.[20,21][Level of evidence C3] Ponatinib is associated with increased cardiovascular adverse events.
+Ponatinib is an oral TKI that has activity in patients with T315I variants or in patients for whom another TKI failed.[17-19] Multiple phase II studies concluded that the optimal response (≤ 1% BCR::ABL1) and least toxicity occurred at a 45 mg starting dose, with a decrease to 15 mg upon achieving the response.[20,21][Level of evidence C3] Ponatinib is associated with increased cardiovascular adverse events.
 Patients with significant cardiovascular disease, hypertension, or diabetes mellitus have been excluded from clinical trials.[20,21]

 Evidence (ponatinib):